-There are a number of Special Housing Programs operated on MPHA premises which are administered by community service agencies.
-The purpose of these programs is to provide program participants with assistance and supportive services.
+Several community service agencies operate Special Housing Programs on MPHA premises.
+These programs provide participants with assistance and supportive services.

-- A. Eligibility Criteria: Applicants for any of the Special Housing Programs must meet MPHA's general eligibility criteria as set forth in the Requirements for Admission.
-In addition, each Special Housing Program has its own specific eligibility requirements. - B. Special Housing Programs Include:
+- A. Eligibility Criteria: Each Special Housing Program has its own specific eligibility requirements that Applicants must meet in order to qualify for these programs.
+In addition, Applicants for any of the Special Housing Programs must meet MPHA's general eligibility criteria as set forth in the Requirements for Admission. - B. Special Housing Programs Include: